JElchison/spotify-playlist-set-theory/README.md

     * 111 = union

 Output:
-* ID of destination Spotify playlist
+* ID of destination Spotify playlist.
+This playlist is modified to match the result of the set theory operation.
+Playlist must already exist (but allowed to be empty).

 # Features